Jesus was a Low-wage Worker

 What to Do about Poverty-Wage Jobs

 Workers need jobs.
 If all they can find is a poverty job, they have to take it.
 But workers acting together with their allies can improve their workplaces and gain dignity on the job.
+Find worker organizations in your community to support.
 Poverty jobs can be changed into life-enhancing, living-wage jobs if we actively work to make this happen.

 Strengthen workers' right to organize or form a union -- We need to strengthen the right of all workers to form and join unions.
 Unions are one of the best ways for workers to improve their wages and working conditions.
-We are indebted to union struggles of the past for many of the workplace benefits and social supports that we take for granted.
-God gave us the Sabbath but organized workers -- unions members -- brought us the weekend, the 8-hour day, paid vacations and holidays, health insurance, and pensions.
+We are indebted to union struggles of the past for many of the workplace benefits and social supports that we take for granted today including the 8-hour day, paid vacations and holidays, health insurance, and pensions.

 The right to organize a union is a basic human right, included in the United Nations Universal Declaration of Human Rights.
 But this right has been eroded in the U.S. In 31% of all efforts to form unions, workers are illegally fired solely for their union organizing efforts.
 All together, 10% of workers who try to form a union are illegally fired.
-In addition, employers too often engage in coercive tactics that interfere with workers’ rights to choose union representation.
+In addition, employers too often engage in coercive tactics that interfere with workers’ rights to freely choose union representation.
 Legislation is needed to strengthen the right to organize and increase penalties for firms that violate this right.
-The Employee Free Choice Act, currently being considered by Congress, should be passed.
+More info.

-Low-wage workers are high-value people of God.
-All jobs must provide fair and adequate wages, benefits, and working conditions.
-Workers must be able to support themselves and their families, and live with dignity the life of wholeness that God intends for all.
+Low-wage workers are high-value people, created in the image of God.
+All jobs must provide fair wages, benefits, and working conditions.
+All workers (all people!) must be able to support themselves and their families, and live with dignity the life of wholeness that God intends for all.
 God’s reign does not stop at the door to the workplace but extends to all aspects of life including our work lives.